ADULT PSYCHOANALYSIS TRAINING PROGRAM ELEMENTS

 The personal analysis is fully confidential and fees are arranged privately between Candidate and analyst.

 A Training Analysis at 4- 5x per week with an approved BPSI Analyst is required by matriculation.
 Candidates are in analysis during at least part of the time concurrently with their supervised cases.
 For graduation, Candidates need 300 hours of psychoanalysis with a BPSI Training Analyst.
 In some cases, well established analyses with BPSI Psychoanalysts may be eligible for a Waiver for the analysis to serve as the training analysis.
-If you are already engaged in a 4-5x/week analysis with a BPSI Psychoanalyst who is not yet designated as a Training Analyst, or you wish to work with an APsaA/IPA Training Analyst who is not at BPSI, the Analyst may inquire about a waiver to continue as an approved Analyst for the Candidate’s training.
+If you are already engaged in a 4-5x/week analysis with a BPSI Psychoanalyst who is not yet designated as a Training Analyst, or you wish to work with an APsA/IPA Training Analyst who is not at BPSI, the Analyst may inquire about a waiver to continue as an approved Analyst for the Candidate’s training.

 Training Program Elements